Correlation measures of a quantum state and information characteristics of a quantum channel: Entropy reduction of local measurements

-The r.h.s. of (\ref{ER-CB++f}) tends to zero as $\,\varepsilon\to0^+$ due to the second property in (\ref{G-c1}).
+The r.h.s. of (\ref{ER-CB++f}) tends to zero as $\,\varepsilon\to0^+$ due to the second property of the function $G$ in (\ref{G-c1}).

-\begin{remark} Let $\,H$ be the grounded Hamiltonian of the $\ell$-mode quantum oscillator defined in (\ref{H-osc}) and $G=G_{\ell,\omega}$ -- the function defined in (\ref{F-osc}).
-Then continuity bound (\ref{ER-CB++f}) is asymptotically tight for large $E$ in the case $X=B$ provided that $\M$ is a POVM consisting of 1-rank operators.
+\begin{remark} Let $X$ be an $\ell$-mode quantum oscillator, $\,H$ its grounded Hamiltonian defined in (\ref{H-osc}) and $G=G_{\ell,\omega}$ be the function defined in (\ref{F-osc}).
+Then continuity bound (\ref{ER-CB++f}) is asymptotically tight for large $E$ in the case $X=B$ provided that $\M$ is a POVM consisting of one-rank operators (see Def.~1 in \cite[Section 3.2.1]{QC}).
 Since $G_{\ell,\omega}(E)=F_H(E)(1+o(1))$ as $E\to+\infty$, to prove this claim it suffices, by the last claim of Theorem 7 in \cite[Section 3.2]{QC}, to note that

 where $\rho$ is any state in $\S(\H_{A})$ and $\gamma_H(E)$ is the Gibbs state (\ref{Gibbs}) of $B$ corresponding to the "energy" $E$. \end{remark}